navatharaagi/AWS-Developer-Tools/README.md

   2. Clone the repo we want to migrate to our local machine(into a temp dir) from GitHub
   3. Push the cloned GitHub repo on our local machine to the repo we created in AWS CodeCommit during step1
-  4. Delete the temp dir that housed the cloned GitHub repo on our local machine 5.Clone the AWS CodeCommit repo that we migrated to our local machine
+  4. Delete the temp dir that housed the cloned GitHub repo on our local machine
+  5. Clone the AWS CodeCommit repo that we migrated to our local machine

 -$aws code commit create-repository - -repository-name MyMigratedrepo - -repository-description “my migrated repo” Goto AWS—CodeCommit—MyMigratedRepo